Diversity, Equity and Inclusion at Bloomsbury

 One out of the six Directors on Bloomsbury’s Plc Board is from a minority ethnic group, in line with the recommendations of the Parker Review.

-One out of the eight members of Bloomsbury’s Executive Committee is from a minority ethnic/mixed background.
-In 2022/2023, we started to collect equal opportunities data from colleagues on a voluntary basis, to enable us to better understand the demographics of our workforce and monitor progress against our goals.
+One out of the seven members of Bloomsbury’s Executive Committee is from a minority ethnic/mixed background.
+We collect equal opportunities data from colleagues on a voluntary basis, to enable us to better understand the demographics of our workforce and monitor progress against our goals.

 The Board receives regular updates on strategic DE&I initiatives across the Group with a view to ensuring that the strategies in place and in development are supportive of a culture that upholds Bloomsbury’s principles of equity and inclusion for all.